iann0036/tf-cfn-provider/docs/providers/flexibleengine/DwsClusterV1.md

 ## Properties

-TBC
+`AvailabilityZone` - (Optional) AZ in a cluster.

+`Name` - (Required) Cluster name, which must be unique and contains 4 to 64 characters, which consist of letters, digits, hyphens (-), or underscores (_) only and must start with a letter.

+`NodeType` - (Required) Node type.

+`NumberOfNode` - (Required) Number of nodes in a cluster.
+The value ranges from 3 to 32.

+`Port` - (Optional) Service port of a cluster (8000 to 10000).
+The default value is 8000.

+`PublicIp` - (Optional) Public IP address.
+If the value is not specified, public connection is not used by default.

+`SecurityGroupId` - (Required) ID of a security group.
+The ID is used for configuring cluster network.

+`SubnetId` - (Required) Subnet ID, which is used for configuring cluster network.

+`UserName` - (Required) Administrator username for logging in to a data warehouse cluster The administrator username must:.

+`UserPwd` - (Required) Administrator password for logging in to a data warehouse cluster.

+`VpcId` - (Required) VPC ID, which is used for configuring cluster network.

+`EipId` - (Optional) EIP ID.

+`PublicBindType` - (Optional) Binding type of an EIP.
+The value can be either of the following:.

 ## Return Values

 ### Fn::GetAtt

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`NumberOfNode` - See Argument Reference above.
+`NumberOfNode` - See Properties above.

-`AvailabilityZone` - See Argument Reference above.
+`AvailabilityZone` - See Properties above.

-`SubnetId` - See Argument Reference above.
+`SubnetId` - See Properties above.

-`UserName` - See Argument Reference above.
+`UserName` - See Properties above.

-`SecurityGroupId` - See Argument Reference above.
+`SecurityGroupId` - See Properties above.

-`PublicIp` - See Argument Reference above.
+`PublicIp` - See Properties above.

-`NodeType` - See Argument Reference above.
+`NodeType` - See Properties above.

-`VpcId` - See Argument Reference above.
+`VpcId` - See Properties above.

-`Port` - See Argument Reference above.
+`Port` - See Properties above.

 `Created` - Cluster creation time.
 The format is.